 490 – Strategic Management (3)

-Prerequisites: BUADn 283, 300, 310, 350, 381; and business administration major or permission of the Associate Dean for Faculty.
+Prerequisites: BUAD 283, 300, 310, 350, 381; and business administration major or permission of the Associate Dean for Faculty.
 A capstone course designed to integrate the student’s study of management.
 Advanced case studies and simulations prove a series of integrating experiences where students assume the role of the chief executive officer in a variety of organizational sectors (private, public, not-for-profit).
 Students are required to make managerial decisions concerning formulation of policy, strategy and tactics along with ethical considerations in organizations’ multifaceted relationships with the external environment.

 491 – Individual Study in Business Administration (variable credit, 1–3)